Svenska flaggan

 For those who want a guide

 The western trail is the longest and most demanding trail to Kebnekaise’s southern peak with the mountain station as a starting point.
-Via this trail there is about 18 kilometers of hiking round trip in very rocky, uneven and steep terrain.
+Via this trail there is about 9 kilometers of hiking, one-way, in very rocky, uneven and steep terrain.
 The total climb is about 1800 meters.
 A person who climbs the southern peak via the western trail can expect a hiking time of about 10-16 hours back and forth.
 The time it takes varies depending on the weather, how many breaks you make and your basic conditions.
 Feel free to start the hike early in the morning to have plenty of time and avoid the biggest crowds.

 The western trail is also called Björling’s joint; The second person to climb and the first Swedish on the southern peak J A Björling followed this route.
 The trail is initially marked with red -painted stones and mound of stones, and later with aluminum sticks with round, red reflexes.
 Bad weather can make the joint markings difficult to detect and it is therefore important that you can navigate with the help of map and compass.